Abundant availability of data to aid science, says PM Modi - ExBulletin

 He also highlighted the need to strengthen scientific processes by applying various techniques.

-Highlighting women’s contribution to science, the Prime Minister said the increase in women’s participation is proof that both women and science are advancing in the country.
+Highlighting the contribution of women in science, the Prime Minister said the increase in women’s participation is proof that both women and science are advancing in the country.

-“Our thinking is not only that we should empower women via science, but also empower science through the contribution of women,” he said and stressed the need to help achieve the efforts of the science of the world at the local level.
+“Our thinking is not only that we should empower women through science, but also empower science through the contribution of women,” he said and stressed the need to help achieve the efforts of the grassroots world-level science.

 “The efforts of science can only turn into great achievements when they come out of the laboratory and reach the earth, and their impact extends from the world to the grassroots, when its reach extends from the newspaper to the zameen and when change is visible from research to real life.”